Plotting Shapefiles on a Basemap in Python: endangered species habitat

 import contextily as ctx # add a default basemap under our polygons of interest

-If you do not already have contextily installed, use a conda forge command to install it in the terminal in your geospatial environment.
+If you do not already have contextily installed, use a conda forge command to install it in the terminal in your environment if you used conda forge to install previous packages.
+If you used pip to install other packages, stick with pip.
+It is not wise to mix conda forge and pip in the same environment because dependencies can conflict.

-As a proponent of reproducibility and crediting those who provided the data, I like to include a markdown chunk following my package imports that includes a URL link to where I found my data, along with a citation if necessary and any notes about how I downloaded it for myself or anyone else working through my code:
+I like to include a markdown chunk following my package imports that includes a URL link to where I found my data, a citation, and notes about how I downloaded it for myself or anyone else working through my code:

 - I chose the first zip file you see on this site